In JavaScript, let and var are both used to declare variables, but they have some important differences in terms of scope and behavior.

 - The

-are function-scoped, which means they are only accessible within the function in which they were declared, or if they were declared outside any function, they are accessible throughout the global scope.
-If a variable is declared withvar
+varkeyword was used to declare variables before the introduction ofletandconstin ECMAScript 6 (ES6).
+Variables declared withvarare function-scoped, which means they are only accessible within the function in which they were declared, or if they were declared outside any function, they are accessible throughout the global scope.
+If a variable is declared withvarkeyword inside a function, it is still accessible throughout the function, even if it’s declared inside an if-statement or for loop, for example.

 function varFunction() {